'My Number, My Identity'

 Card Reader Portal for easy registration

-Use the Card Reader Portal located in all of our stores for quick and simple registration.
+Use the Card Reader Portal located in all of our authorised partners stores for quick and simple registration.

 All you need is your Emirates ID card and your PIN number.
 If you’ve not yet received your pin number, just send PIN to 6664 and we’ll send it to you.
 In order to use the portal, the Emirates ID card holder needs to be the owner of the mobile account.

-If you are using a mobile line of someone who is no longer in the UAE, you’ll need to request a change of ownership before you’re able to register.
-Simply visit any of our stores to lodge your request.
-You’ll then receive a confirmation SMS once your request has been lodged and processed.
+If you are using a mobile line of someone who is no longer in the UAE, you’ll need to request a transfer of contract before you’re able to register.

 1. Why do I have to register my line with du or to renew my registration?
 3. My mobile service has been suspended and I keep receiving SMSes asking me to update my identification documents.
 How can I restore my mobile service?

 This is in line with the TRA’s policy regarding the registration requirements for consumer mobile customers to protect their rights and confidentiality and to avoid fraud cases.